IPS-Eye-White

 The Pools of Bethesda and Siloam

 John 5:1–15 records how Jesus healed an invalid by the Pool of Bethesda.
-In verse 2 John says it had five porticoes
+In verse 2 John mentioned the fact that it had five porticoes

 Now there is in Jerusalem by the sheep gate a pool, which is called in Hebrew Bethesda, having five porticoes.
 (John 5:2 NASB)